centreon/centreon-documentation/versioned_docs/version-23.10/administration/access-control-lists.md

 3. To add users (contacts) or contact groups to the access group, use the **Linked Contacts/Linked Contact Groups** table.
 (Select the user(s) you want in the **Available** column, and then click **Add**.
 The user(s) is moved to the **Selected** column.)

-    > The contact group can be groups coming from the LDAP directory connected to the
+    > The contact group can be from the LDAP directory connected to the
     > Centreon interface.
     >
-    > Groups created in the Centreon interface should not have the same name as LDAP
+    > To avoid problems, groups created in the Centreon interface should not have the same name as LDAP
-    > groups to avoid problems.
+    > groups.

 4. On the **Authorizations information** tab, set the rights you want on the access group by choosing access filters on [resources](#access-filters-on-resources), [menus](#access-filters-on-menus) and [actions](#access-filters-on-actions) (if you have already created them).